-Smartglasses are computers needing an operating system.
-By far, Android is the choice for smartglass manufacturers, and there’s good reason for that.
-The compact size of wearables like smartglasses must rely on the component miniaturization driven by smartphones.
+Smart glasses are computers needing an operating system.
+By far, Android is currently the most choice for smart glass manufacturers, and there’s good reason for that.
+The compact size of wearables like smart glasses must rely on the component miniaturization driven by smartphones.

 The open mobile standard with the most apps is Android.
 You’ll want to make sure you get a device that runs standard Android (not a proprietary forked version that may not run the apps you want).
 Keep in mind that you’ll want a device that can provide a usable touchscreen compatible interface or your users won’t be able to use the apps even if they run.

-Microsoft Hololens runs a proprietary version of Windows that requires custom apps; that’s why they announce that only 80 apps work.
-The right Android smartglass should be able to run any of millions of Android apps.
+The right Android smart glasses should be able to run any of millions of Android apps.
 And the more existing apps and tools you leverage without “reinventing any wheels”, the faster you can recognize value from your AR devices.

-In business, you may want to consider things like battery life.
+In your industrial enterprise, you may want to consider things like battery life.
 For example, will the battery last long enough for a typical work shift?